vivianwlee/vivianwlee/README.md

 - 👋 Hi, I’m @vivianwlee.
 Nice to meet you.
 - 👀 I’m interested in full-stack web development.
-- 🌱 I’m currently learning html and css.
+- 🌱 I’m currently learning HTML and CSS.
 - 💞️ I’m looking to collaborate on front-end projects.
 - 📫 How to reach me leewvivian@gmail.com.